jenkinsci/jenkins-automation-operator/documentation/v0.2.0/getting-started.md

 # Getting Started

-This document describes a getting started guide for **jenkins-operator** and an additional configuration.
+This document describes a getting started guide for **Jenkins Operator** and an additional configuration.

 1. [First Steps](#first-steps)
 2. [Deploy Jenkins](#deploy-jenkins)